codecentric/spa/README.md

 - usages notes:
   - Do not use primitive types.
 They are not supported.
   - Loading is done lazily, user will have to load any relationship objects manually (hopefully not in the future...)
   - Persisting is done eagerly, everything attached to the object being persisted, will be persisted also.
-No synchronization will be done (no deletion of missing objects or anything of that kind), only persisting what is present on the object.
+No synchronization will be done (no deletion of missing objects or anything of that kind), only persisting of what is present on the object is done.
-  - Deletion is done eagerly, when deleting parent object, all of its children will be deleted too.
+  - Deletion is done eagerly meaning when deleting object, its children will be deleted too (not only those attached to the object, but all currently in database).
+So,
+	- when deleting an object, row in database table corresponding to a field annotated with @OneToOne is deleted too
+	- when deleting an object, all rows in database table corresponding to a field annotated with @OneToMany are deleted too
+	- when deleting an object, fields annotated with @ManyToOne are not processed during cascading deletion